-Employees who terminate their employment with SERC may schedule an exit interview with the Human Resources Manager.
-The exit interview is an opportunity to articulate any questions, recommendations, or concerns related to employment with the agency.
+Additionally, employees who voluntarily terminate their relationship with SERC will be asked to participate in an exit interview.
+The exit interview is an opportunity for the employee to ask any questions, provide recommendations, or mention concerns related to their employment with the agency.